royaltm/spectrusty-tutorial/step1.md

 }
 ```

-As you can see, there is lot of imports already... and brace yourself for much, much more.
-You could use an import all `*` facility instead, but this way I can show where each components comes from.
+As you can see, there is a lot of imports involved... and there'll be much, much more.
+While you could use the glob `*` facility instead, this way, you can better see where each component comes from.

-Ok, so far we have added a CPU implementation and a chipset with the memory type declared as its generic parameter.
+So far, we have added a CPU type and a chipset with the concrete memory type declared as the chipset's generic parameter - `M`.
-[Ula] implements the "heart" of one of ZX Spectrum 16k or 48k version and [UlaPAL] is a slightly more specialized type for the 50Hz PAL version.
+[Ula] implements the heart of one of ZX Spectrum 16k or 48k version, and [UlaPAL] is a slightly more specialized type for the 50Hz PAL version.

-But what if we wanted to use another type of memory or a CPU and resuse the same code?
+But what if we wanted to use another type of memory or a CPU while reusing the same code?

-We can refactor slightly our struct so it'll also accept generic parameters:
+We can refactor our struct slightly so it can also accept generic parameters:

 ```rust
 // ... more imports going in order